hackerman008/Offensive_Development_in_Assembly_and_C/README.md

-# Offensive Security in Assembly and C
+# Offensive Development in Assembly and C

 ## Overview
-This repository contains the source code associated with the blog series **Offensive Security in Assembly and C**.
+This repository contains the source code associated with the blog series **Offensive Development in Assembly and C**.

 ## Repository Structure
 This repository is structured based on the blog series.
 Each blog post has a corresponding directory containing the relevant code.